wp-cli/handbook/commands/post/update/index.md

 ### OPTIONS

-&lt;ID&gt;
+&lt;id&gt;...
-: The ID of the post to update.
+: One or more IDs of posts to update.

 --&lt;field&gt;=&lt;value&gt;
 : One or more fields to update.
 See wp_update_post().